Callaway Golf Company: Financial

 In February 1992, Callaway Golf went public on the New York Stock Exchange with a market capitalization of $250 million.
 By late 1997, it reached a market capitalization of over $3.0 billion.

 Endorsements

-Callaway has maintained endorsement deals with many professional golfers who play on the world's leading tours, including Sam Burns, Emiliano Grillo, Francesco Molinari, Jon Rahm, Xander Schauffele and Henrik Stenson.
+Callaway has maintained endorsement deals with many professional golfers who play on the world's leading tours, including Xander Schauffele, Sam Burns, Chris Kirk, Akshay Bhatia, Min Woo Lee, and Francesco Molinari.

 They have also had commercial relationships with some of the legends of the sport including Arnold Palmer and Annika Sörenstam, and celebrities such as Justin Timberlake and Stephen Curry.
 After being endorsed by Callaway late in his career, Seve Ballesteros expressed his gratitude to Ely Callaway by giving him a vintage Rolex, one he had worn since he first signed with the watchmaker.

+Masaki Aiba, one of the members of the Japanese group Arashi, was appointed as brand ambassador for Callaway Golf Company Japan in September 2024.
+He also opened an Instagram page called Aiba Masaki with Callaway Golf in which he shares his passion for the game, hoping "to convey its charm to those interested but that have never played, as well as to those who love it".